Thank you for visiting our new website! Please let us know what you like and how we can improve by completing the feedback form.

 Outdoor Watering Solutions

 - Have a leaky watering hose?
 Utilize a watering hose o-ring to prevent leaks.
-A package of hose o-rings can be bought at most home & garden centers for an average cost of $5, or pop by the Conservation Educator table at Town events throughout the summer and pick some up for free.
+A package of hose o-rings can be bought at most home & garden centres for an average cost of $5, or pop by the Conservation Educator table at Town events throughout the summer and pick some up for free.

 - Rain sensors can be installed on Irrigation Systems to prevent excess outdoor water usage.
 Rain sensors generally range from $40 - $250, and can be bought at most garden hardware stores.
-It is highly recommended to have rain sensors installed by a professional contractor to unsure ideal placement.
+It is highly recommended to have rain sensors installed by a professional contractor to ensure ideal placement.

 Courtesy of Walco Sprinklers

 Rain Water Solutions

 - Rain barrels can be effectively utilized to catch and store rainwater, for the purposes of outdoor watering.
 For more information about Rain Barrels and installation, click here.